sodrooome/maritest/README.md

 # assert that request expected to be failed in 200 or 201 status code
 request.assert_expected_to_fail()

+# assert if TLS is secure or not, message argument is optional
+request.assert_tls_secure()

+# assert if response contains content-length, message argument is optional
+request.assert_content_length()
 ```

 **Extra notes** : first parameter `message` is required to be fullfiled, if its not then only returned as `None` values